 Getting Used To Being Touched

-Socialisation isn’t just about visiting new places.
+Socialization isn’t just about visiting new places.

 Brushing, bathing, nail clipping, teeth cleaning and veterinary exams are all inevitable parts of a dog’s life.

-Socialising your 10 week old puppy to accept these experiences confidently is something you can work on in the safety of your own home.
+Socializing your 10 week old puppy to accept these experiences confidently is something you can work on in the safety of your own home.